Crate Architecture

 jacquard-traits | Compile-time boundaries.
 No runtime state. |

-jacquard-adapter | Generic adapter-side ingress mailboxes, peer identity bookkeeping, claim ownership helpers, transport-neutral endpoint conveniences, and host-side observational read models.
+jacquard-host-support | Generic host-side ingress mailboxes, peer identity bookkeeping, claim ownership helpers, transport-neutral endpoint conveniences, and host-side observational read models.
 No route truth, no transport-specific protocol logic, no router actions, no time/order stamping. |

 jacquard-pathway | Pathway-private forwarding state, topology caches, repair state, retention state, engine-local committee scoring, and the private choreography guest runtime plus its protocol checkpoints. |